Seeunny/sesh-filter-bot/Readme.md

 # Arch - Cirus Lab

-An Adv Auto Filter Bot by Cirus Lab.
+An Adv Auto Filter Bot.

-## Unauthorised Forking and copying is a punishable offence.
+### Note
+   This a modified version of usual filter bot by [AlbertEinsteinTG](https://github.com/AlbertEinsteinTG) .
+   Added few addtional commands , changed the database code to make the sorting and filtering better.

 ## Usage